 Cloudflare's Regional Services lets customers choose where in the Cloudflare network their TLS connections are terminated.
-For example, a customer could choose to have said connections terminate in the EU, so decryption and inspection of the content of HTTP traffic happens only inside the EU.
-This restriction applies to all of our edge "application services, including:
+For example, a customer could choose to have said connections terminate in Australia, so decryption and inspection of the content of HTTPS traffic happens only inside Australia.
+This restriction applies to all of our edge "application services," including: